AndrewTheTM/GPS-HHTS-Analysis/README.md

 ## Requirements

 This project uses Apache Maven.
+Note that the author is new to Apache Maven and would be happy with any help or best practices.

 ### Installing Maven (Windows 7 Specific)